 - Veterinary World publishes high quality and novelty papers focusing on Veterinary and Animal Science.
 The fields of study are bacteriology, parasitology, pathology, virology, immunology, mycology, public health, biotechnology, meat science, nutrition, gynecology, surgery, genetics, prion diseases and epidemiology.
 Food animals, companion animals, equines, wild animals, laboratory animals and animal models of human infections are considered.
 Studies on zoonotic and emerging infections are highly appreciated.

 - All articles published by Veterinary World are made freely and permanently accessible online.
 All articles to Veterinary World are posted online immediately as they are ready for publication.
 All articles will be assigned a DOI number (Digital Object Identifier) whereby they become searchable and citable without delay.
-The journal aims for a first decision to be made within 6-8 weeks of receipt of the submission and the Editors-in-Chief make the final decision on publication.
+The journal aims for a first decision to be made within 6-8 weeks (this time is the average time as review process depends on the spare time of the reviewers so, there may be more or less than this time occur) of receipt of the submission and the Editors-in-Chief make the final decision on publication.

 - Online submission of manuscript: http://my.ejmanager.com/vetworld/